sodapopcan/haskell/README.md

 ## Feb 8, 2018

-ecided to keep going through LAYH good anyway, but going to be aware of the the points pointed out int [this](http://bitemyapp.com/posts/2014-12-31-functional-education.html) blog post.
+Decided to keep going through LAYH good anyway, but going to be aware of the the points pointed out int [this](http://bitemyapp.com/posts/2014-12-31-functional-education.html) blog post.
 I would like to at least finish the second chapter on types and maybe go